ostracod/tractor/languageDocumentation/statements.md

 * `flowMacroT` special
 * `funcT` special

 Asserts that the parent invocable type returns an item whose type conforms to `$type`.
-The default return type is `voidT` when `retT` is excluded.
+The default return type is `itemT` when `retT` is excluded.

 ### Suit Type Statements: